 Audio courtesy of the University of Kentucky

 Joe Carter (1909-?) was a minister and farmer.
 A native of Louisiana, Carter lived and worked in West Feliciana Parish, Louisiana.
 In August 1962 Carter attempted to register to vote and was incarcerated for 13 hours as a result.
 The following October, with the support of voter registration workers affiliated with the Congress of Racial Equality, Carter again attempted to register to vote.
-On October 17, 1963, Carter he the first African American registered to vote in West Feliciana Parish in 61 years.
+On October 17, 1963, he became the first African American registered to vote in West Feliciana Parish in 61 years.

 TAPE 1 Searchable TextCollapse